 - In Worst selections, choose the variables in your data set which identify the options that were selected as worst, or least preferred, in each task.

-- Paste in the Alternative names, with each name separated by a comma.
+- Click on Add alternative labels, and enter the alternative names in the first column of the spreadsheet editor.
 The order of the alternatives should match the order in the design.
 For example, in the technology study discussed here, the first alternative in the design is Apple, the second is Google, the third is Samsung, and so on.
-The correct entry for the alternative names is: Apple, Microsoft, IBM, Google, Intel, Samsung, Sony, Dell, Yahoo, Nokia

 - Choose the Number of classes.
 See this post for guidance on how to do so.